reqdotbody/fount/instructions.md

 Which will respond with an array of objects that will look like this:

 {
-  subcategory: [string of subcategory name]
+  subcategory: [string of subcategory name],
+  subcategory_id: [number of the subcategory id]
   category_id: [integer of category id]
+  parentCategory: [string of parent category name]
 }

 ____________________________________

+TODO

 #FOUNT VIEW